vedxyz/leetcode-solutions/README.md

 - Don't access the top of a stack when it's empty, because "calling `back` on an empty container causes UB".
 - When processing something "outward to inward", stacks can help.

+## Q21

+- When merging two linked lists, if you consume one list entirely, you can just have the node at that moment point to the list that still has elements left.
+In other words, there's no need to construct the remaining result list by hand.

 ## Q26

 - The two pointer technique is commonly used such that one is the "slow-runner" and the other is the "fast-runner".